gijookim/watersupply_standard_update/README.md

 For the generation of the figures in the manuscript and reservoir simulation, refer to 'R&A_Model Operation(ALL).R' file or '3DScatterplot_Adaptive.R' files.
 Specifics regarding the logics behind the application, refer to the explanations in the published manuscript.

-This code is used to generate the dataset used to generate figures in: Kim, G. J., Seo, S. B., & Kim, Y.-O. (under review) "Adaptive Reservoir Management by Reforming the Zone-based Hedging Rules against Multi-year Droughts," currently under review in Water Resources Management.
+This code is used to generate the dataset used to generate figures in: Kim, G. J., Seo, S. B., & Kim, Y. O. (2022).
+Adaptive Reservoir Management by Reforming the Zone-based Hedging Rules against Multi-year Droughts.
+Water Resources Management, 36(10), 3575-3590. https://doi.org/10.1007/s11269-022-03214-0.